-Show the list of extra latex options that latexmk recognizes, but that it simply passes through to the programs latex when they are run.
+Show the list of extra latex and pdflatex options that latexmk recognizes, but that it simply passes through to the programs latex, pdflatex, etc when they are run.
 These options are (currently) a combination of those allowed by the TeXLive and MiKTeX implementations.
-(If a particular option is given to latexmk but is not handled by the particular implementation of latex that is being used, that program will probably give a warning or an error.)
+(If a particular option is given to latexmk but is not handled by the particular implementation of latex or pdflatex that is being used, that program will probably give an error message.)
 These options are very numerous, but are not listed in this documentation because they have no effect on latexmk's actions.

-There are a few options (e.g., -includedirectory=dir, -initialize, -ini) that are not recognized, either because they don't fit with latexmk's intended operations, or because they need special processing by latexmk that isn't implemented (at least, not yet).
+There are a few options (-includedirectory=dir, -initialize, -ini) that are not recognized, either because they don't fit with latexmk's intended operations, or because they need special processing by latexmk that isn't implemented (at least, not yet).